carltheperson/advanced-js-objects/chapters/chapter-3.md

-# Chapter 3 - Property descriptors and object restrictions
+# Chapter 3 - Property Descriptors and Object Restrictions

 This chapter will cover ways that you can restrict or alter the functionality of objects.
 This can be done in two ways.
 The first is using *descriptors* which effect individual properties.
 The second is using one of the three methods that restrict entire objects.
 Both of these ways will be covered below.